 The other names of Hariyali Teej are Sawan Teej and Hariyali Teej.

-People celebrate Hariyali Teej in Uttar Pradesh, Bihar, Jharkhand, Madhya Pradesh, Jharkhand, Chhattisgarh, Delhi, and Rajasthan.
+People celebrate Hariyali Teej in Uttar Pradesh, Bihar, Jharkhand, Madhya Pradesh, Chhattisgarh, Delhi, and Rajasthan.
 Sawan Teej is also observed in Nepal with great enthusiasm.

 A fast, festival of enjoyment for women